-- ► Draw a button with the labels "Complete overview" "Alt + 0".
-In the function selection dialog that opens, select (the already-configured function) go_to_complete_overview. - ▶ In the function selection dialog that opens, select Cancel. - ▶ Hold down the mouse button and drag this function to the Detail view of motor button. - Create a new button - ▶ Label this button with Detail view of storage tank 1 (Alt+1) - ▶ Drag and drop the (previously-configured) function go_to storage tank 1 to the button that has just been created. - ▶ Repeat these configuration steps again for your line overview.
-Labeling: "Line overview", "Alt + 3". - ► Create a Storage tank 2 button with Alt+2 as the keyboard shortcut and Text line 2:.
+- In the opened dialog, select cancel Functions selection. - With the mouse button pressed down, drag the function go_to_complete overview over the created button Complete overview. - Create a new button - Label this button with Detail view of storage tank 1 (Alt + 1) - ▶ With Drag&Drop, move the (previously configured) function go_to storage tank 1 to the button that has just been created. - Repeat these configuration steps again for your line overview.
+Text: "Line overview", "Alt + 3". - Create a Storage tank 2 button with Alt+2 as Key combination and for Text line 2:.
 This button is not assigned a function at this time.